<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 The general rule is that prospective buyers typically need to hear or see your marketing message AT LEAST seven times before they even consider taking action.

 Take email marketing for example.
-Some of us are shy sending one or two emails per week but check out these stats from Jay Schwedelson’s presentation “Do This, Not That: All New Email Tips for Q2” from Worldata.com.
+Some of us are shy about sending one or two emails per week but check out these stats from Jay Schwedelson’s presentation “Do This, Not That: All New Email Tips for Q2” from Worldata.com.

 The data shows that sending about 4 emails per week is the sweet spot when it comes to getting the highest open rates.